cinar/indicatorts/src/indicator/trend/index.md

 const result = absolutePriceOscillator(fastPeriod, slowPeriod, values);
 ```

-Most frequently used fast and short periods are 14 and 30.
+Most frequently used fast and slow periods are 14 and 30.
 The [defaultAbsolutePriceOscillator](./absolutePriceOscillator.ts) function calculates APO with those periods.

 #### Aroon Indicator